Refinements of the Bottom and Strange MSSM Higgs Yukawa Couplings at NNLO: Results

 The strange Yukawa coupling plays a phenomenological role for charged Higgs decays into charm and strange quarks $H^+\to c\bar s$.
-Neglecting regular quark mass effects\footnote{HDECAY includes the full quark-mass dependence up to NLO.} this partial decay width can be expressed as \cite{h2cs}
+Neglecting regular quark mass effects\footnote{{\tt Hdecay} includes the full quark-mass dependence up to NLO.} this partial decay width can be expressed as \cite{h2cs}\footnote{$V_{cs}$ denotes the corresponding CKM-matrix element.}

 with the same QCD-correction-factor $\delta_{QCD}$ as in Eq.~(\ref{eq:gambb}).
 The small remainder of the genuine SUSY--QCD corrections after absorbing the dominant part in the effective strange-Yukawa coupling $\tilde g_s^{A}$ is neglected.